kewlfft/pkgwap/README.md

 ```
 $ pkgwap directory_name
 ```
-_pkgwap_ checks into `directory_name` and analyses the `PKGBUILD` files found, the sub-directories are also recursively scanned.
+where _pkgwap_ checks into `directory_name` and analyses the `PKGBUILD` files found, the sub-directories are also recursively scanned.

 An environment variable `GITHUB_TOKEN` can be set to a GitHub OAuth token in order to raise the request limit for the GitHub API.